What is the Water Quality in Fontana, California?

 See below for what you can do to improve Fontana’s water.

-- Use Berkey filters with activated carbon to filter out 24 of the 29 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 82% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

-- To filter out 25 of the 29 contaminants, consider a Reverse Osmosis water filtration system for your house.
+- To filter out 28 of the 32 contaminants (87.5%), consider a Reverse Osmosis water filtration system for your house.

 - These are more expensive than pitchers to purchase, but can be more effective.